-In the present paper, we found a way how can be described all transposed Poisson algebra structures with a certain Lie algebra.
-Our main tool is the description of the space of $\frac{1}{2}$-derivations of a certain Lie algebra and establishing the connection between the space of $\frac{1}{2}$-derivations of the Lie part of a transposed Poisson algebra and the space of right multiplications of the associative part of this transposed Poisson algebra.
+In the present paper, we have found a way how all transposed Poisson algebra structures with a certain Lie algebra can be described.
+Our main tool is a description of the space of $\frac{1}{2}$-derivations of a certain Lie algebra and establishing a connection between the space of $\frac{1}{2}$-derivations of the Lie part of a transposed Poisson algebra and the space of right multiplications of the associative part of this transposed Poisson algebra.
 Namely, every right {\it associative} multiplication is a {\it Lie} $\frac{1}{2}$-derivation.
-Using the known description of $\delta$-derivations of finite-dimensional semisimple Lie algebras, we found that there are no transposed Poisson algebras with a finite-dimensional semisimple Lie part.
+Using the known description of $\delta$-derivations of semisimple finite-dimensional Lie algebras, we have found that there are no transposed Poisson algebras with a semisimple finite-dimensional Lie part.
 In the case of simple infinite-dimensional algebras, we have a different situation.
-It was proven that the Witt algebra admits many nontrivial structures of transposed Poisson algebras.
-After that we studying structures of transposed Poisson algebras defined on one of the more interesting generalizations of the Witt algebra.
-Namely, we considered $\frac{1}{2}$-derivations of the algebra ${\mathcal W}(a,b)$ and proved that the algebra ${\mathcal W}(a,b)$ do not admits structures of transposed Poisson algebras if and only if $b\neq -1.$ All transposed Poisson algebra structures defined on ${\mathcal W}(a,-1)$ were described.
-Another example of an algebra well related to the Witt algebra was considered in the next section.
-We proved that there are no transposed Poisson algebras defined on the Virasoro algebra.
-As some corollaries, we proved that there are no transposed Poisson algebras structures defined on $N=1$ and $N=2$ superconformal algebras.
-The rest of the paper is dedicated to the classification of $\frac{1}{2}$-derivations and constructions of transposed Poisson algebras defined on the thin Lie algebra and the solvable Lie algebra with abelian nilpotent radical of codimension $1.$
+It has been proved that the Witt algebra admits many nontrivial structures of transposed Poisson algebras.
+Later we studied structures of transposed Poisson algebras defined on one of the most interesting generalizations of the Witt algebra.
+Namely, we have considered $\frac{1}{2}$-derivations of the algebra ${\mathcal W}(a,b)$ and have proved that the algebra ${\mathcal W}(a,b)$ does not admit structures of transposed Poisson algebras if and only if $b\neq -1.$ All transposed Poisson algebra structures defined on ${\mathcal W}(a,-1)$ have been described.
+In the next section another example of an algebra well related to the Witt algebra has been considered.
+We have proved that there are no transposed Poisson algebras defined on the Virasoro algebra.
+As some corollaries we have proved that there are no transposed Poisson algebras structures defined on $N=1$ and $N=2$ superconformal algebras.
+The rest of the paper is dedicated to a classification of $\frac{1}{2}$-derivations and constructions of transposed Poisson algebras defined on the thin Lie algebra and the solvable Lie algebra with abelian nilpotent radical of codimension $1.$